 Our current projects:

-- Community climate action - Local governments are on the frontlines of climate change.
+- Community climate adaptation - Local governments are on the frontlines of climate change.
 In BC they have legal responsibilities to set targets to reduce their carbon footprints, but at the same time they need to prepare for climate change impacts ranging from sea level rise to increased risk of wildfires.
 How can we adapt our legal framework so that it supports the best choices for our communities and the environment?
 This project aims to provide strategic direction for local governments to respond effectively to climate change.

 - Responsive, resilient communities - BC municipalities and regional districts have a range of law and policy tools available for advancing green community goals, but how can they work together more effectively to tackle problems at a regional scale?
 This project explores opportunities for innovation in regional governance mechanisms through the lens of climate change adaptation to address issues such as watershed health, and integrating science and environmental values into decision-making.